Cursive

-Cursive (also known as joined-up writing) is any style of penmanship in which characters are written joined in a flowing manner, generally for the purpose of making writing faster, in contrast to block letters.
-It varies in functionality and modern-day usage across languages and regions; being used both publicly in artistic and formal documents as well as in private communication.
-Formal cursive is generally joined, but casual cursive is a combination of joins and pen lifts.
-The writing style can be further divided as "looped", "italic", or "connected".
+Cursive (also known as joined-up writing or real writing) is any style of penmanship in which characters are written joined in a flowing manner, generally for the purpose of making writing faster, in contrast to block letters.
+It varies in function and modern-day usage across languages and regions, used both publicly in artistic and formal documents and in private communication.
+Formal cursive is generally joined, while casual cursive combines joins with pen lifts.
+The writing style can be further divided into "looped", "italic", or "connected".

-The cursive method is used with many alphabets due to infrequent pen lifting which allows increased writing speed.
+Many alphabets use cursive because infrequent pen lifting increases writing speed.
 However, more elaborate or ornamental calligraphic styles of writing can be slower to reproduce.
 In some alphabets, many or all letters in a word are connected, sometimes making a word one single complex stroke.